Furniture Parametric Modeling: Advantages and Applications

 - 3D models integrate better with downstream applications and bring down engineering cycle time.

 Some of the leading industry software for parametric modeling are SolidWorks, CATIA, and PTC.
-Of all the three, SolidWorks 3D modeling is extremely popular because it is built with relations and dimensions that generate easily editable sizes and shapes.
+Of all three, SolidWorks 3D modeling is extremely popular because it is built with relations and dimensions that generate easily editable sizes and shapes.

 Cool.
 So, how does the furniture industry benefit from parametric modeling?